- the date or approximate date of the breach

 - instructions for requesting a credit report security freeze

-The law allows Massachusetts consumers to place a security freeze on their credit reports for the first time.
+The new law allows Massachusetts consumers to place a security freeze on their credit reports for the first time.
 A security freeze prohibits a credit reporting agency from releasing any information from a consumers' credit report without written authorization.
 However, be aware that placing a security freeze on your credit report may delay, interfere with, or prevent the timely approval of any requests you make for new loans, credit, mortgages, employment, housing or other services.

 If you have been a victim of identity theft, and you provide the credit reporting agency with a valid police report, it cannot charge you to place, lift or remove a security freeze.
 In all other cases, a credit reporting agency may charge up to $5 each to place, lift or remove a security freeze.